-NOTE: The term "community" may refer to:
+NOTE: Know how you are defining "community" before you begin.
+The term "community" may refer to:

 - A Tribe

 - An Organization (non-profit)

 - A Geographical Community

 - A subset of a Tribe/Organization such as projects focused on capacity building.
 In this case, the "community" may be primarily staff/tribal council members, etc.